gino2010/GICG/README.md

 Usage
 -------
-First, you should run sgi.py to find potential available google ips, and get raw_output file for nex step.
+First, you should run sgi.py to find potential available google ips, and get raw_output file for next step.

     Python sgi.py
 Notice: